 Funding was less of an issue a decade and a half back when there was a great deal of international donor money coming through Cape Town, often through agencies attached to European governments - these included the British Council, The French Institute, the Goethe Institute, the Netherlands Embassy, Pro Helvetia (Swiss Arts Council) and various Scandinavian government linked funds.
 The global economic crisis, and challenges at the home front, has forced these to significantly cut back on activities.
 In addition South Africa is no longer the priority it once was as it emerged out of Apartheid.
 Moreover the highly segregated nature of Cape Town has led to many international agencies preferring to run programmes in Johannesburg where there is a higher proportion of edgy black youth or more diverse audiences to attend its activities.

 Second there is a lack of state support for cultural spaces.
 One of the biggest line items for institutions is rental.
 This is difficult at the best of time, but the rising real estate costs in Cape Town are pricing organizations out of key moneyed areas, which are also statistically safer in term of crime.
 Government is particularly bad at providing its own, often considerable, property for cultural use.
 This is a national problem as Newtown also shows.
 Cape Town has been generally bad at providing such spaces and making them work, as the case of Guga S'thebe in Langa has shown, where despite there being plans in place and a newly built extension, the Centre is still not running effectively.
 The Cape Town City Hall too has gone through successive visioning exercises to change it into a cultural spaces since the early 2000s.
 However despite spending significant amounts of money on feasibilities, planning and lost starts, the City Council under the DA has consistently not made decisions on the space changing into a generative cultural space.
-More recently it has made it impossible for festivals previously using the City to afford or book it.
+More recently it has made it impossible for a number of successful festivals previously using the City to afford or book it.
+Instead it has pursued plans to turn it into a more exclusive space, one in which culture is performed within narrow borders, punted as “diverse”.

 Some of the challenges are clearly linked to the DA's more conservative policies and practises, which has profiled developers and generally supported cultural activities linked to its traditional donor base - middle class white interests.
 This can be seen with its considerable support to projects associated with Media 24, such as the Cape Town Symphony and the Cape Town Carnival.
 Further its support of aggressive developer friendly approaches has led to increasing property prices.
 Lastly bylaws against alcohol sales have significantly impacted on live music venues.
 The latter have also been impacted by an increase in apartments in the central city, and costs linked to sound proofing that venue owners have had to incur on rented properties.
 The City’s approach is a far cry from the more bottom up approaches it took in the late 90s when its mindset was more facilitative.